 From mid-2014 to early 2016, oil and natural gas prices fell dramatically, resulting in a significant decrease in the level of industry activity in the WCSB and the US.
 While oil and natural gas prices improved from the first quarter of 2016 into 2019, recent developments in global oil and gas markets, specifically as it relates to production level decisions amongst OPEC+ members and the impact to demand resulting from COVID-19, have collectively resulted in a sharp decline in commodity prices in the beginning of 2020.
 A continued and prolonged retracement of oil and natural gas prices to levels seen in April 2020, would likely affect oil and natural gas production levels and therefore continue to reduce the demand for drilling and oilfield services by operators which could have a material adverse effect on CES' business, financial condition, results of operations and cash flows.
 In addition, in Canada many operators in the WCSB have been challenged by additional crude oil pricing differentials versus world benchmarks such as Brent and WTI and government mandated production curtailments have suppressed production levels and drilling activity in Alberta.
 Furthermore, there is ongoing uncertainty around the ability for WCSB producers to reach markets given the status of several proposed pipeline projects, the potential for a change to US trade policies, tax reform, and potential changes to the crude by rail industry in the face of several derailments.
-A continued decline in both the Canadian and US markets could result in adverse changes to the accounting estimates and judgements made with respect to the Company's assessment of goodwill impairment on its remaining US goodwill balance, and the recognition of the Company's deferred tax assets.
+A continued decline in both the Canadian and US markets could result in material adverse changes to the accounting estimates and judgements made with respect to the Company's assessment of goodwill impairment on its remaining US goodwill balance, and the recognition of the Company's deferred tax assets.

 The volatility in the financial markets has impacted the general availability of both credit and equity financing in the marketplace.
-World-wide political and economic risks seem to be intensifying and, although, the US saw strong economic growth prior to COVID-19 disruptions, there are added risks and uncertainties around the impact of new policies proposed or implemented by the Trump administration, including, but not limited to, the renegotiation of international trade agreements and the implementation of the Canada-United States-Mexico Agreement; the potential changes to US trade policies as it relates to US trade with China; and tax reform.
+World-wide political and economic risks seem to be intensifying and, although, the US saw strong economic growth prior to COVID-19 disruptions, there are added risks and uncertainties around potential changes to US domestic and foreign policy as a result of the 2020 US election.
 Despite CES' successful re-financing of its \$300.0 million Senior Notes in October 2017, in general since the fall of 2014, and further emphasized by recent developments in global oil and gas markets, there has been a retreat in the energy capital markets as a result of low commodity prices and perception regarding government policy and regulations.
 As such it may prove to be difficult under future market conditions to issue additional equity, maintain or increase credit capacity, or re-finance existing credit without significant costs.
 CES is also reliant on its Senior Facility to fund working capital and other growth initiatives.
 In the event CES' lenders are unable to, or choose not to continue to fund CES, it would impair CES' ability to operate until alternative sources of financing were obtained, as access to the Senior Facility is critical to the effective execution of CES' business plan.
-At June 30, 2020, CES is in compliance with terms and covenants of all of its lending agreements.
+At September 30, 2020, CES is in compliance with terms and covenants of all of its lending agreements.